 East Midlands Councils

-- represents the interest of local councils to national government and other organizations
+represents the interest of local councils to national government and other organisations

-- provides a reporting and governance mechanism for regional local government partnerships e.g. Regional Improvement and Efficiency Partnership (RIEP)
+provides a reporting and governance mechanism for regional local government partnerships e.g. East Midlands Strategic Migration Partnership

 This forms the East Midlands Councils' Terms of Reference.